Mark-shija/PLP-PYTHON/README.md

 - This repository contains all concept we learned about django views and routing (urls) with API requests.

 - The project works with NewsAPI to retrive real time news from different sources.
+The app is having customized features that can help a user to fetch news based on country and based on categories such as Health, Science, business, Entertainment, sports and Technology related news.
+It uses Django as the backend framework for our application.

 ### INSTALLATION